Rules and Regulations

 It is the responsibility of the individual swimmer and their companions to insure themselves against the risks that may arise during the crossing on board the boat and in the water.

-The health certificate must be issued four weeks at the earliest and one week at the latest before your swimming window.
+The health certificate must be issued three month at the earliest and one month at the latest before your swimming window.
 Please forward the health certificate to [email protected]

 Remember your passport

 It is important that you and your companions bring your passports with you on the swim.
 Everyone must be able to confirm their identity to both Danish and Swedish authorities, as controls on the water may occur.
 In addition, your identity must be able to be confirmed to SwimÖresund’s observer.

 Both Denmark and Sweden each have their own laws and regulations.
 SwimÖresund assumes that swimmers who register agree that there may be orders from Danish or Swedish authorities respectively that may affect the crossing.

 With the help of the World Open Water Swimming Association (WOWSA).
 SwimÖresund solo swimming and relay operate under the following approved rules, regulations, protocols, procedures, policies and definitions, as set forth in this document.

 For a swim to be officially recognized.
 WOWSA and SwimÖresund Sanctioning require compliance with rules and regulations.
 The Swimming Committee will not ratify a swim if any rules are not followed.